brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## More things to see = more cognitive load

 ^ Being able to see more code doesn't mean you're able to understand more at once.
+It *increases* cognitive load

 ^ This brings us to the second visual change I personally use all the time.